jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/vermin/Giant Ant.md

 Temperature: any
 Organization: solitary, pair, gang (3-6), or hive (7-18 plus 10-100 workers, 2-8 drones, and 1 queen)
 Treasure: none
-Description: Giant ants are as industrious as their normal-sized kin.
-While their nests generally don't consist of thousands, their greatly increased size more than compensates.
-The statistics given above are for soldier ants-the variety most commonly encountered.
-The following simple templates can be used to create variants of the standard soldier ant.
-Worker (-1 CR) Worker ants do not have a poison sting attack or a grab special attack.
-Drone (+1 CR) Drones have the advanced simple template and a fly speed of 30 feet (average).
-Queen (+2 CR) The queen of a nest is an immense, bloated creature.
-She gains the advanced and the giant simple templates, but drops her speed to 10 feet and loses her climb speed entirely.
 Race:
 Class:
 MR: